tarquin-the-brave/blog/content/posts/rust_use_statements.md

 Rust lets you define scopes within functions.
 This gives us the opportunity to make the things we import only be accessible in the tightest scope possible.

-TODO: example

-I tend not to do this in practice.
+In practice I tend to do this only for traits and only when it make sense to isolate the expression.
 I might if it's an especially large function where a bunch of imports are only relevant to a small section, but generally Rust doesn't need yet another reason to have yet another level of indentation.

 # Not Importing At All